ballerina-platform/module-ballerina-kubernetes/samples/sample1/README.md

 ## Sample1: Kubernetes Hello World

 - This sample runs simple ballerina hello world service in kubernetes cluster with minimal configurations.
-- The endpoint is annotated with @kubernetes:SVC{} and without passing serviceType as NodePort.
+- The endpoint is annotated with @kubernetes:SVC{} and passing serviceType as NodePort.
 - Note that the @kubernetes:Deployment{} is optional.
 - Default values for kubernetes annotation attributes will be used to create artifacts.
 - Following files will be generated from this sample.